 This mass-sculptural performance displays the human cost of austerity and urging action against it.
 Artist-activist Liz Crow sculpted 650 small human figures.
 Each figure represents an individual at the sharp end of austerity.
 The number of sculptures also echoes the 650 constituencies and the number of members of Parliament whose choices determine the choices of others.
 The exhibition will tour from Bristol to Central London until the eve of the elections.
 The artist will then set a bonfire, burning the figures and grounding the remains to dust.

 Save the Arts – Bob and Roberta Smith

 Following Nicky Morgan’s saying that British teenagers should steer away from the arts, Bob and Roberta Smith (Patrick Brill’s pseudonym) decided to stand against her predecessor Michael Gove in the coming UK elections.
 Gove’s views erode confidence in the arts and in creative education.
 Bob and Roberta’s work, since standing as an independent candidate in Surrey Heath, has been focusing on promoting art and encourages future students to choose the humanities.

-Inbal Drue was born in Israel, has lived in several places and is currently based in Ramat Gan.
+By Inbal Drue Inbal Drue was born in Israel, has lived in several places and is currently based in Ramat Gan.
 She’s a visual artist and a writer, living between the second and third dimensions.
 Nowadays she’s an art teacher and living the dream to use her verbal passion in order to express her visual passion.
 She practices photography, installation art and has recently been exploring sound.
 You can find her on www.inbaldrue.com.